DSC-McMaster-U/Gamified-Learning-Platform/app/README.md

   docker compose up -d
   docker compose exec web sh
   ```
-  This can be useful, in the case you need to execute any Flask shell commands while the server is running (e.g. `cd app; flask --app run_app.py clear-db`).
+  This can be useful, especially in the case you need to execute any Flask shell commands while the server is running (e.g. `cd app; flask --app run_app.py clear-db`).
 To exit this shell, just run the `exit` command.

 ### Terminating the Application and Removing the Image
 If the server is running directly in a terminal, then simply enter `Ctrl + C` to stop the application and shut down the container.